junhaohuang1/Clicky-Game/README.md

 This application is memory game built with React.
+You can play the game at https://junhaohuang1.github.io/Clicky-Game/.